 Information to Share

-Partners need to know, (1) the purpose and value of collaborating as a transition team, (2) their role as their agency representative within the team, (3) what other agencies a part of the team and what services they are able to provide to students, (4) contact information for each team member and their agency, (5) which students are accessing coordinated services through your team, (6) background and updates on each of the students.
+Partners need to know: (1) the purpose and value of collaborating as a transition team, (2) their role as their agency representative within the team, (3) what other agencies a part of the team and what services they are able to provide to students, (4) contact information for each team member and their agency, (5) which students are accessing coordinated services through your team, and (6) background and updates on each of the students.